 - Limit high fat processed meats like bacon, hot dogs, and sausage.
 Remember that some chicken and turkey hot dogs are lower in saturated fat and total fat than pork and beef hot dogs.
 You may also want to consider buying "lean" beef hot dogs that are low in fat and saturated fat.

 - If hot dogs and hamburgers are your thing, try to avoid white bread buns/rolls.
-Instead, use 7 grain bread or rolls.
+Instead, use 7 grain bread or rolls or grain and wheat-free options like Barely Bread and Know Foods Bread brands.

 - Limit the amount of “organ” meats like liver, sweetbreads, or kidneys that you serve.
 Organ meats are high in cholesterol, even though they are fairly low in fat.